 - a.
-The following types of documents are deemed highly sensitive documents (HSDs): Applications for search warrants and applications for electronic surveillance under 18 U.S.C. § 2518. - b.
-The following types of documents generally are not considered HSDs: Presentence reports, pretrial release reports, pleadings related to cooperation in most criminal cases, social security records, administrative immigration records, and sealed filings in many civil cases. - c.
+The following types of documents are deemed highly sensitive documents (HSDs): Applications for electronic surveillance under 18 U.S.C. § 2518, unclassified sealed documents involving: foreign sovereign interests; criminal activity related to cybersecurity, intellectual property, or trade secrets; terrorism; investigation of public officials; potential negative impact on national security or foreign relations of the United States; and sensitive commercial information likely to be of interest to foreign powers. - b.
+The following types of documents have restricted access and generally are not considered HSDs: Presentence reports, pretrial release reports, pleadings related to cooperation in most criminal cases, social security records, administrative immigration records, and sealed filings in many civil cases. - c.
 Any dispute as to whether a document is an HSD shall be resolved by the presiding judge or, when no presiding judge is assigned, the chief judge.